Home » IELTS Listening: Making the impossible possible

 The solution

-• Identify the keywords in each question
+1. Identify the keywords in each question.

-• Think of keyword synonyms
+2. Think of synonyms for the keywords.

 Exercise